WikiTeam/wikiteam/USAGE.md

 To dump a private wiki you will have to use a login which has at the least read permission on that wiki.

+However, if the private wiki uses cookies for authentication, you will need to log in using a web browser, checking "Remember my login on this browser", and export the login cookies as [a Netscape `cookies.txt` file](http://fileformats.archiveteam.org/wiki/Netscape_cookies.txt) to use `--cookies`.
+(After exporting the cookies you can safely close the web browser itself.)

 ### Resuming an incomplete dump

 ```bash